 International Women's Day (IWD) is celebrated on 8 March each year in many countries around the world.
 It is a global day which recognises the social, economic, cultural and political achievements of women.
 The day also marks a call to action to advancing gender equality in every dimension of human life.

-The day has been observed since the early 1900s with the first IWD gathering in 1911 supported by over a million people in Austria, Denmark, Germany and Switzerland.
-Today, IWD continues to be a powerful platform globally that unifies tenacity and drives action for advancing gender equality, while celebrating the social, cultural, economic and political achievements of women.
-IWD means different things to different people, but the global focus on equality and celebration is clear.
+The day has been observed since the early 1900s with the first gathering in 1911 supported by over a million people in Austria, Denmark, Germany and Switzerland.
+Today, celebrations continue to be a powerful platform globally that unifies tenacity and drives action for advancing gender equality, while celebrating the social, cultural, economic and political achievements of women.
+The day means different things to different people, but the global focus on equality and celebration is clear.

 We are once again delighted to be hosting a range of thought-provoking and celebratory events throughout the week of International Women’s Day (IWD) at the University of Leicester.